nim-lang/Nim/doc/manual.md

 pragmas_ for details.

 Whether a panic results in an exception or in a fatal error is implementation specific.
-Thus the following program is invalid; even though the code purports to catch the `IndexDefect` from an out-of-bounds array access, the compiler may instead choose to allow the program to die with a fatal error.
+Thus, the following program is invalid; even though the code purports to catch the `IndexDefect` from an out-of-bounds array access, the compiler may instead choose to allow the program to die with a fatal error.